AlanRynne/CuttingStockProblem/README.md

 * Output DataTree with ordered polylines by cut and another for ordered labels
 * ...

+This component is just a port to Grasshopper from the original terminal app found on GitHub (which this project has been forked from).

 Many respects & credits to [the original app developer](https://github.com/ruarai/CuttingStockProblem)